The History of Idumuje-Ugboko

 Meanwhile, as the need for new agricultural farmland grew, Nwoko, one of Onaifo’s sons moved further afield in search of unexploited agricultural farmland.
 Once he found an arable land, he wasted no time in erecting makeshift huts to shelter from the scorching sun and the torrential downpours, but he always went back to Idumuje-Unor, his home.
 When Onaifo died, Nwoko was a shoo-in to succeed him as the Odogwu in Idumuje-Unor.
 Despite the fact that he was backed by some elements within the immigrant community as well the locals, Obi Anyasi, the Obi of Idumuje-Unor demonstrated an unyielding determination in stopping Nwoko from succeeding his father.
 Instead, the Odogwu title was given to Nwoko’s paternal younger brother Igbenabor who was a very influential personage within the immigrant community.

 In spite of the perceived ‘injustice’, Nwoko continued to pay homage to the Obi of Idumuje-Unor.
-The homage was mostly a largesse of hunted wildlife.
-Obi Anyasi at some point became apprehensive about receiving and consuming Nwoko’s hunted wildlife.
+The homage was mostly hunted wildlife largess.
+At some point, Obi Anyasi became apprehensive receiving and consuming Nwoko’s hunted wildlife.
 Prompted by his wife, he refused to accept Nwoko’s gifts, believing that he could be poisoned.
 Instead, he told Nwoko that he will cease to accept his gift.
-He chided and labelled him and his fellow farm settlers ‘primitive’ people.
+He chided and labeled him and his fellow farm settlers ‘primitive’ people.
 He urged him to kill and consume his hunted wildlife.
-During one of his homage to Idumuje-Unor, Obi Anyasi covered Nwoko in the traditional white chalk, a sign that bestowed on him the leadership of the new settlement.
+During one of his homages to Idumuje-Unor, Obi Anyasi covered Nwoko in the traditional white chalk, a sign that bestowed on him the leadership of the new settlement.
 This new settlement was initially called Idumuje-Ugbo-Nwoko.

-As the fledgeling community began to take shape, the Nwoko family, through Nwoko I emerged as the royal family.
+As the fledgling community began to take shape, the Nwoko family, through Nwoko I emerged as the royal family.
 Since its inception, six generations of the Nwoko dynasty have continuously ruled Idumuje-Ugboko.
-The six generations are HRH Obi Nwoko I; HRH Obi Amoje; HRH Obi Omorhusi; HRH Obi Justine Nkeze Nwoko II; HRH Obi Albert Nwoko III, and HRH Obi Nonso Nwoko, the incumbent Obi.
+The six generations are: HRH Obi Nwoko I; HRH Obi Amoje; HRH Obi Omorhusi; HRH Obi Justine Nkeze Nwoko II; HRH Obi Albert Nwoko III, and HRH Obi Nonso Nwoko, the incumbent Obi.